tuliodapper/machine-vision-uwe/README.md

-# machine-vision-uwe
+# machinevision-uwe
-Assignment for Machine Vision course in UWE-Bristol.
+Assignment for the Machine Vision course in UWE-Bristol.